 This lovely softcover first edition is in near fine condition with no marks or tears and shows absolutely minimal shelf wear.
 The Chaos of Stars is often appreciated for its humor, unique premise, and blend of fantasy and real-world issues.
 The story follows Isadora, a teenage girl who is the mortal daughter of the Egyptian gods Isis and Osiris.
 Growing up in a divine family, Isadora struggles with feeling insignificant and unimportant, as she realizes that her parents are eternal and don’t seem to need her in the same way mortal parents would need a child.

-This lovely softcover edition is a rare find.
-The book is in good condition with no marks or tears and shows absolutely minimal shelf wear.
+This lovely softcover edition is in near fine condition with no marks or tears and shows absolutely minimal shelf wear.
+The pages are tight, unmarked, and the book is tight, square, and unmarked.
 The fourth edition includes updated content and additional features to engage readers in understanding mythology's role within ancient civilizations as well as its ongoing impact on modern society.
 The book combines classical myths with historical and cultural contexts, often drawing connections between mythological stories and ancient religious practices, social structures, and psychological interpretations.
 It incorporates visual elements, images of ancient sculptures, paintings, and artifacts, that correspond to the myths discussed, offering a visual insight into how these stories were depicted and understood in the classical world.